 It costs anywhere from $28 to $33 a month on contract in the US, but can also be bought unlocked at full price for $799.
 That makes it one of the most expensive Android phones of 2016.

 Purchasing the phone from a carrier might lock you in for a few years, but keep in mind that this is a global phone (supports both GSM and CDMA out of the box), and thus, barring any contract restrictions, you’ll be able to use it on most carriers around the world with no issue - even if the phone hasn't been released in your region.

 As previously mentioned, the V20 retails unlocked for $799 (not available in UK, AU$1,099), but in many cases, buying it through a carrier is the cheaper option.

-While the carrier promotions do a lot to allay sticker shock for those who want the phone, LG is going higher than the recently released Google Pixel, which came under fire for its $649 price.
-For an extra $100, you can even nab Google's Nexus-killer upgraded to 128GB for $749 - still less than the V20 unlocked.
+While the carrier promotions do a lot to allay sticker shock for those who want the phone, LG is going a bit higher than the Google Pixel, which came under fire for its $649 launch price.
+For an extra $100, you can even nab Google's Nexus-killer upgraded to 128GB for $749 - still less than the V20 unlocked at most places.

 Price aside, the two phones are more different than they are similar, so there's little reason to compare them too much.
 Still, Google just made it that much more difficult for LG to compete at a high price point.

 - The military-grade build is back and looking better than ever